 Yes!
 You are allowed to fundraise as long as it is not during your work hours and not using Head Start program resources.

-Absolutely, programs and staff can participate as long as staff members are volunteering their time after program hours of operation.
+Absolutely!
+Programs and staff can participate as long as staff members are volunteering their time after program hours of operation.
 Don’t forget, if you need additional volunteers, you can reach out to your local high school or university.

 No Head Start resources (e.g., facilities, equipment, etc.) can be used at any time, including when the Head Start program is closed.
-A noted exception is the de minimus use of office equipment to tabulate, record and track the donations by staff during non-working hours.
+A noted exception is the de minimus use of office equipment to tabulate, record and track the contributions by staff during non-working hours.

 If you prefer, you may send them directly to:

 National Head Start Association